-Our common stock is currently listed on The Nasdaq Global Market, which has qualitative and quantitative listing criteria.
-If we are unable to meet any of the Nasdaq listing requirements in the future, including, for example, if the closing bid price for our common stock falls below \$1.00 per share for 30 consecutive trading days, Nasdaq could determine to delist our common stock, which could adversely affect the market liquidity of our common stock and the market price of our common stock could decrease.
-As of July 21, 2015, the closing price of our common stock on the Nasdaq Global Market was \$0.64.
-A delisting of our common stock could also adversely affect our ability to obtain financing for the continuation of our operations and could result in the loss of confidence in our company.
+If we are unable to meet any of the Nasdaq listing requirements in the future, including the Minimum Bid Price Requirement during the additional compliance period, Nasdaq could determine to delist our common stock, which could adversely affect the market liquidity and trading price of our common stock.
+A delisting of our commonstock could also adversely affect our ability to obtain financing for the continuation of our operations and could result in the loss of confidence in our company.